Collection Development Policy: Government Information

 - Emphasis is on official publications from Canada, its provinces and territories, the City of Ottawa, the United States, Great Britain, the European Union, the United Nations and its affiliated agencies, and the Organisation for Economic Co-operation and Development.
 These are supplemented by selected documents from other countries and emerging intergovernmental agencies.

 - Priority is given to the acquisition of electronic materials, as these support remote use by our primary audiences.
 However, other formats will be considered.

-Language of material is generally limited to major European languages with some exceptions for statistics.
+- Language of material is generally limited to English, though some exceptions may be considered.